Paragraph 72 of the Tunis Agenda:

 Fellowship Programme at the IGF Secretariat

 The IGF fellowship programme provides an opportunity for those active in the field of Internet governance, to work at the IGF Secretariat for three months.
 The nominations should be submitted through national and regional IGF initiatives.
-Preference will be given to nominees from developing countries.
+Preference is given to nominees from least developed Countries (LDC's), developing countries and transitional economies.
+Names submitted through this process are kept on a roster.
+Unfortunately due to the large number of applications the Secretariat can only contact those that are shortlisted in a particular cycle.
 For further information about the fellowship programme please contact the IGF Secretariat at igf[at]unog.ch

 Secretariat of the Internet Governance Forum (IGF)